Oklahoma Court Records

 How to File For Divorce in Oklahoma

 Divorce is the legal process of ending or dissolving a marriage union or partnership.
 In Oklahoma, there are 10.8 divorces per 1,000 women over the age of 15.
-Divorce can either be contested or uncontested.
+Divorce may either be contested or uncontested.
 Couples in an uncontested divorce have an amicable split; the parties agree to get divorced and agree about divorce issues such as alimony, child support, and property division.
-An uncontested divorce is typically straightforward and ends quicker than a contested divorce.
-In a contested divorce, the parties disagree over divorce issues or even the divorce itself.
-Contested divorces are more complex and take longer to finalize than uncontested divorces.

 Oklahoma has a mandatory waiting period between the filing and finalization of a divorce.
 In divorces that involve minors, the waiting period is 90 days, even if it is an uncontested divorce.
 However, divorces that do not involve minor children have a mandatory waiting period of 10 days.
-Divorce laws and processes can be complicated, and parties should have sufficient information before filing to ensure that the parties’ interests are protected.
+Divorce laws and processes may sometimes be complicated, and parties should have sufficient information before filing to ensure that the parties’ interests are protected.

 Do I Need a Reason for Divorce in Oklahoma?